-A cooler weather is coming, winter is around the corner.
-In the fall season garden cabbages and broccoli lead the way.
-Here's a tour of my 2015 fall season garden.
+Cooler weather is coming; winter is around the corner.
+In the fall season, garden cabbages and broccoli lead the way.
+Here's a tour of my 2015 fall-season garden.

 Extending Abundance with Contour Beds and Compost

 Finding growing space with ample light is difficult.
-These two pictures are of a lower growing area below a young food forest.
+These two pictures show the lower growing area below a young food forest.

-Using the same untreated mulch pathing I was able to extend growing areas.
-New contour rows burst with green of brassica vegetables.
+Using the same untreated mulch pathing, I could extend growing areas.
+New contour rows burst with the green brassica vegetables.

-Each row fed with compost and dressed with straw mulch.
-The bane of many home owners is fall leaves.
-For me it is a blessing to create leave mold and compost in bulk.
+Each row was fed with compost and dressed with straw mulch.
+The bane of many homeowners is fall leaves.
+It is a blessing to create leaf mold and compost in bulk.

 Use The Space You Have Before Creating More Growing Areas

 The more you get from the space you have, the less work you'll need to maintain it.
 I had a deal with neighbors to remove their leaves.
-A local coffee shop provides nearly 2,500 pounds of coffee grounds over the year.
+A local coffee shop provides nearly 2,500 pounds of coffee grounds annually.

 Leaves transformed into compost means very few nutrients to purchase.
-The process of composting creates a top dressing and nursery potting mix better than any big box store.
+Composting creates a top dressing and nursery potting mix better than any big box store.

-Rather than creating new growing areas, I focus on extending areas already being cultivated.
+Rather than creating new growing areas, I focus on expanding cultivated areas.
 This means less walking around the acre property.

 Many Lessons Learned About the Property and Surrounding Environment